rpc-ag/rpc-aggregator/README.md

 ### Phase 1: Public Page

-- Build a public page on [rpc.ag](rpc.ag) that showcases the RPC proxy and its features.
+- Build a public page on [rpc.ag](rpc.ag) that showcases the RPC Aggregator and its features.
-- Include information on how to use the RPC proxy.
+- Include information on how to use the RPC Aggregator.
 - Build an uptime page for transparency and accountability.
 - Show fastest & most available node providers with uptime history
 - Show average ping time with ability of filtering by provider and region